JuliaKranz/Gluecksrad/README.md

     Incomplete Functions
     [ ] Need to implement actual data fetching from the server instead of simulation.
-    [ ] Allow dynamic configuration of wheel segments (labels and colors).
-    [ ] Enhance the spin algorithm to ensure fair randomness and improve user experience.
     [ ] Add error handling for fetch requests and other asynchronous operations.
     [ ] Additional UI enhancements such as animations, sound effects, and visual feedback for the spin result.
     [ ] Refactor the code for better readability and maintainability.